jacques/backup-scripts/README.md

 ### Offsite Backups

-Presently supports backing up to a remote SFTP location.
+Presently supports backing up to a remote SFTP location or to Joyent's Manta Object Store.
+By default it assumes that you are using a SFTP location which enables you to use rsync to upload the files.
+If you use Joyent's Manta Object Store, the assumptions are that you are placing the backups under your /$USERNAME/stor/backups/ directory which is configurable and that you will be storing two copies of the object in Joyent's Manta.

 ```
 #
 # Backup Host
 #
 BACKUP_OFFSITE_ENABLED=yes
+BACKUP_OFFSITE_TYPE=ssh
 BACKUP_HOST=sftp.example.com
 BACKUP_USER=username
 BACKUP_REMOTE_DIR=/path/to/backups/